cfengine/documentation/reference/promise-types/access.markdown

 **This body is only available in CFEngine Enterprise.**

-**Description:** The `report_data_select` body restricts which data is included for "query" resources, and allows filtering of data reported to the CFEngine Enterprise Database.
+**Description:** The `report_data_select` body restricts which data is included for "query" resources, and allows filtering of data reported to the CFEngine Enterprise server.

 Use this body template to control the content of reports collected by the CFEngine Enterprise server, and to strip unwanted data (e.g. temporary variables) from reporting.

 By default, no filtering is applied.
+If include and exclude rules are combined, then the exclude statement is applied to the subset from the include statement.

-If more than one select statement applies to the same host, all of them are applied.
+If more than one report_data_select body applies to the same host, all of them are applied.

 Usage of this body is only allowed in conjunction with using [`resource_type => "query"`](#resource_type), as this is the resource type that is being affected.